 Quantity of CO2 emissions during product usage ≪Scope3, Category 11≫

-The amount of CO2 emissions during product usage is calculated by multiplying the emissions coefficients from the World category in "IEA Emission Factors 2020" against the lifetime electricity consumption of products on the market this fiscal year.
+The amount of CO2 emissions during product usage is calculated by multiplying the emissions coefficients from the World category in "IEA Emissions Factors" against the lifetime electricity consumption of products on the market this fiscal year.
 The amount of CO2 emissions during product use is calculated according to the following formula.

 Numbers of units sold × Electricity consumption at operation × Annual hours of operation × Years used × CO2 emissions coefficient